JoBaumert/Data-Science-Projects-for-Agricultural-Policy-Analysis/README.md

-# Econometric Mathematical Programming for Agricultural Policy Analysis
+# Data Analysis for Agricultural Policy Analysis
+This repository